lxcnse/data-lab/mini-projects/dating_site_goals/README.md

-Sure!
-Here's a polished and professional rewrite of your README that improves clarity, flow, and tone, while keeping the original structure and content intact:

----

 # 📱 Dating App User Behavior Analysis

 This project analyzes user behavior from a dating app survey dataset to uncover motivations behind app usage.
 By leveraging decision tree models, it attempts to predict the **Reason for Using** the app based on demographic and usage characteristics.